MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5624.md

 ---
 title: Insurance - Coverage Details (report)
-description: Get an overview of how individual fixed assets are linked to insurance policies.
+description: Get an overview of how individual fixed assets link to insurance policies.
 author: kennieNP
 ms.author: kepontop
 ms.reviewer: bholtorf
 ms.topic: conceptual
 ms.search.keywords: reporting
 ms.search.form: Report_5624_Primary
-ms.date: 11/2/2024
+ms.date: 11/11/2024
 ms.service: dynamics-365-business-central
-# ms.custom:
+ms.custom:
-#  - ai-gen-docs-bap
+  - ai-gen-docs-bap
-#  - ai-seo-date: 10/23/2024
+  - ai-seo-date: 10/23/2024
-# ai.usage: ai-assisted
+ai.usage: ai-assisted
 ---

 # Insurance - Coverage Details (report)

 The **Insurance - Coverage Details** report shows the individual fixed assets that are linked to each insurance policy.

-For each insurance policy, the report shows one or more amounts for each asset.
-These are the amounts that need insurance coverage.
+For each insurance policy, the report shows one or more amounts for each asset that need insurance coverage.
 These amounts can differ from the actual insurance policy's coverage.

 ## Use cases